 19. JournoLink

-This is an interactive tool that allows you to send your stories to reporters and influencers.
+This interactive tool allows you to send your stories to reporters and influencers.
 To begin, create a profile, include keywords you think reporters will be interested in, and then design press releases within the interface to send to your media list.

 Pricing: From $26/month